StLA-OTS-Maxwell/budgetingsystem/README.md

 # financebudgeting
-This project is a Personal Finance Budgeting System.
+This project is a Personal Finance Budgeting System using Whiptail.